asparrowhawk/yo-office-addin/README.md

 4. Modify the `manifest.xml` file with the following change `<TaskpaneId>Office.AutoShowTaskpaneWithDocument</TaskpaneId>`.
 5. Using a Microsoft 365 trial developer subscription account, log in as the Administrator and upload the `manifest.xml` as a new `Integrated App`.
-6. Start Word, create a new document and insert the `Admin Managed` Add-in.
+6. Start Word, login with a user account from the Microsoft 365 trial developer subscription, create a new document and insert the `Admin Managed` Add-in.
 7. Show the task pane using the button on the ribbon bar.
 8. Set the check box that was added to the yeoman generated code.
 9. Using the `File` menu, save the the document as a template, i.e. `.dotx`, file.